 - An event with a special guest presenter, who can provide a talk on a specific subject.
 This could even be a well-respected overseas academic attending virtually.

 - A mini Theory Workshop, where a series of speakers present on a particular theme.

-- A hybrid event that, bearing in mind social distancing measures, allows for participants to meet in smaller venues across multiple sites and includes the simultaneous use of online platforms.
+- A hybrid event that allows for participants to meet in smaller venues across multiple sites (observing covid-safe practices) and includes the simultaneous use of online platforms.

-- A program of members’ support and mentorship with a series of meetings and activities.
+- A program of member support and mentorship with a series of meetings and activities.

-- A series of videos with presentations or interviews on SIG theme to be made available at the SIG website.
+- A series of resources such as videos, presentations or interviews relating to a SIG theme to be made available via a SIG website resource hub.

-- Promotion of the event via email, website and social media
+- Promotion of events on AARE website and social media;

 Details of SIG Funding:

 Funding round: annual (single round) per financial year